BorisMolch/pfrontend-temp/content/blog/check-out-the-amazing-creations-from-our-worldwide-patchathon-participants.md

 ### The big dance

 The big night was Saturday, as we all joined live on Zoom to present the participants' work, show off to the public, and celebrate - with host Peter in front of a green screen in Berlin with the A MAZE. visual team, Melodie and Edo looking on, with everyone else connected online.
-The full presentation is available from A MAZE., at the end of day four:
+The full presentation is available from A MAZE., at the end of day four ([cued up to the start for you](https://www.youtube.com/watch?v=pSCgRWXNjtk?t=32555)).

-{{< youtube pSCgRWXNjtk?t=32555>}}

 Participants (nearly all of whom showed final works):